Understanding Zinc Density in kg/m³: Key Considerations for Industrial Applications

 Zinc density has an inverse relationship with temperature, meaning that as temperature increases, zinc’s density decreases.
 This is due to thermal expansion, where the distance between zinc molecules increases as it heats up, reducing density.

-For example, solid zinc at 25°C has a density of 7140 kg/m³, but when heated to 450°C (just above its melting point), the density drops to approximately 6570 kg/m³.
+For example, solid zinc at 25°C has a 7140 kg/m³ density, but when heated to 450°C (just above its melting point), the density drops to approximately 6570 kg/m³.
 This decrease is critical in applications like galvanizing, where the thickness of the zinc coating depends on its molten density.

 DensityT=Density0×(1−α×ΔT)